hirokoymj/gcp-study-note/study-app/README.md

 # VM

-- SSH: osLogin with a IAM based permission
+- SSH: osLogin=true with a IAM based permission ( No SA needed) roles/compute.osLogin or roles/compute.osAdminLogin.
 - RDP: Windows login, reset password, download RDP client
 - Network tags: it makes FW enable in a vm.
 - batch job, preemptible vm
-- Maintenance occurs - On host maintenance/Automatic restart
+- Maintenance occurs - On host maintenance=Migrate VM instance, Automatic restart=ON
 - Stop VM when increasing the memeory 4GB -> 8GB
+- disk - persistant disc Local SSD
+- MIGs - port 4443 HTTPS
+- MIGs - autoscaling- CPU, max/min,

 # VPC

 - auto mode/custom mode
 - auto mode - one subnet from each region is automatically created within it.
 - custom mode: you have to create a subnet
+- VPC and the 2 subnets - custom

 # Cloud VPN